KTamas03/credit-risk-classification/README.md

 **Purpose of the analysis:** My goal in this analysis was to create a machine learning model to predict the creditworthiness of borrowers.
 I aimed to assess whether a borrower's loan should be categorized as "Healthy Loan" or "High-Risk Loan" based on the available financial information.

 **Data Used:** I worked with a dataset contained in the "lending_data.csv" file, located in the "Resources" folder.
-This dataset likely contains various financial and credit-related information about borrowers, such as income, credit scores, loan amount, and more.
-The target variable I wanted to predict was "loan_status," which is binary and indicates whether a loan is healthy or high-risk.
+This dataset contained various financial and credit-related information about borrowers, such as income, debt, loan size, etc. The target variable I wanted to predict was "loan_status," which is binary and indicates whether a loan is healthy or high-risk.

 **Machine Learning Stages:**